DJS-JPN/guide/guide-ja/additional-info/es6-syntax.md

 client.login(config.token);
 ```

-If you haven't noticed, this piece of code is actually already using a bit of ES6 in here!
-The `const` keyword and arrow function syntax (`() => ...`) are a part of ES6, and are recommended to use whenever possible.
+If you haven't noticed, this piece of code is already using a bit of ES6 here!
+The `const` keyword and arrow function declaration (`() => ...`) is ES6 syntax, and we recommend using it whenever possible.

 As for the code above, there are a few places where things can be done better.
 Let's look at them.

 ## Template literals

 If you check the code above, it's currently doing things like `prefix + 'name'` and `'Your username: ' + message.author.username`, which is perfectly valid.
-It is a bit hard to read, though, it's not too fun to constantly type out.
+It is a bit hard to read, though, and it's not too fun to constantly type out.
 Fortunately, there's a better alternative.

 ```js
 // ES5 version, as we currently have it